 The total populations of commercial Bank of Ethiopia in Gedeo zone are 123 permanent employees; working in eight branches of CBE in Gedeo zone.
 Since the number of population is small, the researcher use censes survey method.
-According to Kothari (2004), censes survey is important method when the universe is a small one; it is no use resorting to a sample survey.
+According to ??othari (2004), censes survey is important method when the universe is a small one; it is no use resorting to a sample survey.
 When field studies are undertaken in practical life, considerations of time and cost almost invariably lead to a selection of respondents i.e., selection of only a few items.

-b) Sampling Size
+18 b) Sampling Size

 There is no one hard and fast rule of presenting the sample size.
-Therefore, different researchers take different sample sizes like, 5percent, 10 percent, 15 percent, and 20 percent ...of the population under investigation (Kothari, 2004).
+Therefore, different researchers take different sample sizes like, 5percent, 10 percent, 15 percent, and 20 percent ?of the population under investigation ??Kothari, 2004).

 For this study the whole population permanent employees' who are working in the bank in Gedeo zone was participated in filling the questionnaires.
+As per the data collected from the branch managers of the banks.

-As per the data collected from the branch managers of the banks, totally there are 123 employees'.
-Among these, 37 were from the main branch (Dilla Branch), 15 were from Sessa branch, 10 were from Michile Branch, 8 were from Wonago, 25 were from Yiga cheffee, 10 from chelellektu, 8 from Gedeb and the remaining 10 were from Hanchullcha branch.
+296 participated in filling the questionnaires.
+As per the data collected from the branch managers of the banks, 297 totally there are 123 employees'.
+Among these, 37 were from the main branch (Dilla Branch), 15 were from Sessa branch, 10 were from Michile Branch, 8 were from Wonago, 25 were from Yiga cheffee, 10 from chelellektu, 8

+${299}$ $\,$ from Gedeb and the remaining 10 were from Hanchullcha branch.